pczarnik/mnists/README.md

 # MNISTs: All MNIST-like datasets in one package

-MNISTs provides an easy way to use MNIST and other MNIST-like datasets (e.g. FashionMNIST, KMNIST) in your numpy code.
+MNISTs provides an easy way to use MNIST and other MNIST-like datasets (FashionMNIST, KMNIST, EMNIST) in your numpy code.

 MNISTs replicates the functionality of `torchvision.datasets.mnist` without the need to download dozens of dependencies.
 MNISTs has only one dependency - `numpy`.